 Nicholas Shikuma with SDSU has been studying tubeworms for several years with students in his lab, to understand exactly why they are drawn to certain places in the ocean where they establish colonies.

-Previous research by others showed that like coral reefs, sea urchins and sea squirts, the tubeworms also needed a conducive environment to reproduce, so they typically gravitated to areas with healthy populations of bacteria like Pseudoalteromonas, a beneficial bacterium.
-Shikuma discovered that the bacterium has Metamorphosis Associated Contractile structures (MACs) – syringe-like structures that inject content into the larvae of tubeworms, helping transform it into juvenile worms.
+Previous research by others showed that like coral reefs, sea urchins, and sea squirts, the tubeworms also needed a conducive environment to reproduce, so they typically gravitated to areas with healthy populations of bacteria like Pseudoalteromonas, a beneficial bacterium.
+Shikuma discovered that the bacterium has Metamorphosis Associated Contractile structures (MACs) – syringe-like structures that inject content into the larvae of tubeworms, helping transform them into juvenile worms.